About Wu Yi Yan Cha Tea

 • Qi Zhong – what the locals call wild teas, a mixture of indigenous varietals.

 • Se Zhong – undesired varietals, ex.
 Ba Xian (a highly desired varietal in the Phoenix Wu Long style)

 • Da Hong Pao – Is the name of six individual tea trees near Tian Xin Yong Le Temple, hanging above the ground off a cliff, a landmark for the region and a popular tourist destination.
 Though Da Hong Pao as Wu Yi folklore has been around for a while, the association with these specific trees (three then, six now) was not recorded until the 1920s.
 There are numerous tales told to emphasize the rarity and expensiveness of this tea that often involve persons like Chairman Mao, Nixon and the richest man in Hong Kong.
 There were also efforts at times to take saplings from these tea trees and replant them elsewhere, which later would be called second generation Da Hong Pao, but this name is not approved by tea researchers because the saplings are clones, not from seeds, and thus not “offspring” of the original trees.
-Recent studies found that these six trees are not a single varietal, but rather different varietals, making Da Hong Pao naturally a blended tea.
+Recent studies found that these six trees are not a single varietal, but rather different varietals, making Da Hong Pao naturally a blended loose leaf tea.
 There hasn’t been any picking from the original trees since 2006.
 Today, Da Hong Pao is the commercial name for blended Yan Cha, but is often wrongly marketed as synonymous for all Yan Cha, or as a rare Yan Cha, aided by the tourist industry locally.